aplteam/Tatin/docs/PackageConfiguration.md

 * A local path pointing to a file (or program) within the package

-  In this case it _must_ be a relative path since you cannot know in advance where your package ends up.
+  In this case, it _must_ be a relative path since you cannot know in advance where your package ends up.

   It must start with "`./`".